Balaji-Gopal/chat-app/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## If you ran into pyhton issue while installing node-gyp

+Please run the below command
+`npm install --global --production windows-build-tools`

+And then do install
+`npm install --global node-gyp`

+And the continue
+`npm install`

+##Note: For ease of installation please do run all the above commands in administrator prompt or with root sudo permissions

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).